As a wordsmith, you already have 90% of the skills you need to start writing a successful blog.

 The whole process was quite easy, right?
 Now it’s time to move on to the fun part, and start customizing your blog to make it look cool and attractive.
 Let’s do it!

 The first thing to know about customizing your blog is that you shouldn’t overdo it.
-When starting out, you should mainly focus on creating amazing new content to share with your readers.
+When starting out, you should mainly focus on creating amazing new content to market to your readers.

 The pro-design part will come later.
 Trust me, over the months and years, you will change the design of your blog many times.
 So don’t sweat it and start with something simple.

-Here’s an excellent example of this kind of simple, but effective design:
+Here’s an excellent example of this kind of simple, but effective blog design:

 And here’s another one: